 AssistNow Online and Offline services use token-based authentication to grant access.
 The token is an alphanumeric string generated by the customer through the Thingstream portal user interface.
 This token serves as the authentication credential and must be included in every HTTPS request made by the device.
 All devices belonging to the same customer share the same token.

-The AssistNow Live Orbits and Predictive Orbits service use per-device authentication.
+The AssistNow Live Orbits and Predictive Orbits service uses per-device authentication.
 Each device needs a unique secret, called a chipcode, to be included in the HTTPS service requests.
 This chipcode is unique to each device and is generated through the ZTP (Zero-Touch Provisioning) registration procedure, which must be implemented in the device firmware.
-It's a one-time procedure and the output is the chipcode, which serves as the authentication secret for all subsequent HTTPS requests to the AssistNow services.
+It's a one-time procedure, and the output is the chipcode, which serves as the authentication secret for all subsequent HTTPS requests to the AssistNow services.

 Service Interface